SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Method: SparseVoxelDet

+Transpose-fusion baseline.
+The conventional sparse alternative upsamples with transpose convolutions (\texttt{SparseConvTranspose3d}), which generate an output site for every kernel tap that overlaps an occupied input site, so support \emph{expands} at each fusion stage.
+Section~\ref{sec:efficiency} measures the consequence: under transpose fusion the post-pool detection head reaches a median 78.88\% occupancy, against a median 10.53\% under expansion-free fusion, a 7.5$\times$ gap.
+We retain the transpose variant as a controlled baseline in Section~\ref{sec:results}.

 Output refinement.
-A $3 \times 3$ sparse submanifold convolution refines the fused stride-4 features, producing the final feature map $F \in \mathbb{R}^{M \times d}$ where $M$ is the number of active voxel positions.
-We fuse to a single stride-4 level rather than maintaining multi-scale outputs, as the FRED target class (drones) spans a relatively narrow size range (10--50 pixels at detection distance), favoring fine-grained spatial resolution over multi-stride coverage.
+A $3 \times 3$ sparse submanifold convolution refines the fused stride-4 features into the final map $F \in \mathbb{R}^{M \times d}$, where $M$ is the number of active positions.
+We fuse to a single stride-4 level rather than maintaining multi-scale outputs because small targets dominate FRED: three quarters of matched targets measure at most 41.07~px in maximum dimension (Section~\ref{sec:qualitative}), and at stride~4 the grid remains fine enough to resolve them ($320 \times 180$ at native $1280 \times 720$, $160 \times 160$ at the $640^2$ primary resolution).

-The sparse transpose convolution only generates output positions that overlap with the upsampling kernel centered on occupied input positions.
-The sparse addition operation produces outputs at the \emph{union} of active positions from both operands.
-Together, these ensure that top-down context propagates only to spatially relevant locations.